-BYLAWS of the USOPC ATHLETES’ ADVISORY COUNCIL (Team USA Athletes’ Commission)
+BYLAWS of the Team USA Athletes’ Commission

-Effective January 20, 2024
+Effective September 27, 2025

 Article I. NAME

 The name of the committee shall be the United States Olympic and Paralympic Committee (“USOPC”) Athletes’ Advisory Council (the “AAC”) as reference by an Act of Congress (36 USC §§ 22050 (the “Act”) and the USOPC Bylaws.
-The committee shall also be known as the Team USA Athletes’ Commission (“Team USA AC”).
+The committee shall also be known as Team USA Athletes’ Commission (“Team USA AC”).

 Article II.
 MISSION

 Section 1.
 Mission.
-The mission of the AAC is to ensure communication between the USOPC and athletes who are actively engaged in amateur athletic competition or who have represented the United States in international competition within the preceding ten (10) years.

-Section 2.
-Review of the Mission Statement.
-Leadership will review and assess the mission of the AAC on an ongoing basis and at the end of the first year of each quadrennium to ensure that it serves as an appropriate guide for strategic planning and decision-making and will consult with the USOPC Board as appropriate.
+The mission of Team USA AC is to serve as the representative voice of all Team USA Athletes,

 Article III.
 VISION

-The vision of the AAC is to represent the athlete voice and empower Team USA to inspire and drive positive change.
+The vision of Team USA AC is to protect, empower and advocate for, and on behalf of, Team USA athletes and serve as a catalyst for positive change for the Movement.
 Article IV.
 PURPOSE

 Section 1.
-The AAC intends it shall have purpose of:
+Team USA AC shall:

 Ensuring communication between the USOPC and “USOPC 10 Year Athletes” , as defined in the USOPC Bylaws;